ausdfrost/round_robin_person_decoding/searchlight_pipeline/README.md

-# Classification Searchlight Analysis Pipeline
+# CSNL Person Decoding Classification Searchlight Analysis Pipeline

 Here is how the analysis pipeline was built and deployed: